 The risk assessment will not mean that you are not offered any payment method.
 If you are not in agreement with the payment methods offered, you can inform us of this in writing by letter or email at email@example.com.
 We will then check the decision again, taking your viewpoint into account.Legal basis:

 The legal basis for processing of your data is Article 6 (1) f GDPR, based on our legitimate interest in avoiding default risks.

 Along with data already in Zalando Payments GmbH’s possession, creditworthiness data from external credit agencies in the form of score values is also used.
 Score values are statistically justified estimates of the future risk of a person defaulting and are represented as a numerical value, such as a percentage.
 To this end, Zalando Payments GmbH transmits on our behalf the personal data required for a credit check (generally your first and last name, your address and if necessary your date of birth or Social Security Number (in countries where this is required)) to the external agency.
-Address data may also be taken into account when calculating your score.
 The credit agency uses the data transmitted by us to correspondingly assess your creditworthiness on the basis of mathematical-statistical procedures.

 You can find information on the credit agencies charged with carrying out credit checks in your country under “Country-specific information”.
 If your country is not listed here, we do not carry out credit checks in your country.